pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 array using an integer sequence generator is much greater than using the ``append()`` method.

-If the application is executed in only one process, the number generator can be a simple Python object.
+If the application is executed in only one process, for example during development, the number generator can be a simple Python object.
 The library class :class:`~eventsourcing.infrastructure.integersequencegenerators.base.SimpleIntegerSequenceGenerator` generates a contiguous sequence of integers that can be shared across multiple threads in the same process.